eshaque5830/PORTFOLIO/readme.md

-# 🚀 AI Portfolio Deployment Guide with MkDocs
+# 🚀 Deploying Your AI Portfolio with MkDocs

-**Author:** Aammar Tufail
 **Last Updated:** 2025

 ---

-## 📁 Step 1: Start with the Portfolio Template
+## 📁 Step 1: Get Started with the Portfolio Template

-1. Download the MkDocs AI portfolio template folder:
+1. Download the MkDocs AI portfolio template:
    - [Download Template ZIP](./ai_portfolio_mkdocs.zip)

-2. Extract and open the folder:
+2. Extract the archive and navigate to the folder:
    ```
    cd ai_portfolio_mkdocs
    ```

 ---

-## 🛠 Step 2: Install MkDocs & Theme
+## 🛠 Step 2: Install MkDocs & Material Theme

-Install MkDocs and the Material theme (only once):
+Install MkDocs and the Material theme (do this once):

 ```
 pip install mkdocs mkdocs-material